ubc-cpsc455-2024S/pantrypal-09_dads/README.md

 ## Description on usage of tech from Units 1-5
 - Unit 1: JS/HTML/CSS
-  - Our website starts at our index.html...
-  - There was a discussion in slack about what to include here...
+  - HTML and JSX: While traditional HTML was minimally used, the `index.html` file serves as the entry point for our React application.
+JSX, which closely resembles HTML, was extensively utilized to define the structure and layout of our React components.
+  - CSS for Styling: CSS was crucial for styling our React components, both directly and through the use of CSS-in-JS libraries such as ChakraUI.
+We applied custom styles to our components to enhance the user interface and ensure a consistent design across the application.
+  - JavaScript Across the Stack: JavaScript was the backbone of our entire project, driving both the client-side and server-side logic.
+On the client side, we used JavaScript extensively with React to create interactive user interfaces and manage state with Redux.
+On the server side, JavaScript powered our backend using Node.js and Express, handling API requests, routing, and server-side logic.

 - Unit 2: React/Redux
-  - We use react for our front end.
-We use react router for page routing.
-We use redux for state management for all the pages.
-We use thunks to asynchronously do actions and update the state which is reflected in our frontend.
+  - We leveraged React for our front end, employing React Router for efficient page routing and Redux for comprehensive state management across all pages.
+Thunks enabled asynchronous actions and state updates, which were seamlessly reflected in the frontend.
+Additionally, using the ChakraUI component library accelerated development with its out-of-the-box responsive components and comprehensive documentation, improving our development velocity and ease of troubleshooting.
-  - Using React component librariy like ChakraUI sped up development by allowing us to work with out-of-the-box responsive components.
-This documentation and standardization of components also increased the ease of torubleshooting and adding new details.

 - Unit 3: NodeJS
-  - Our app runs on a NodeJS/ExpressJS server.
-We implemented authentication middleware to protect our routes.
-Our server is split into route/controller files to keep our implementation clean (and separate from the server code)
+  - Our app is powered by a Node.js/Express.js server.
+We implemented authentication middleware to secure our routes.
+To maintain a clean and organized codebase, we separated our server logic into distinct route and controller files.

 - Unit 4: MongoDB
-  - We have a database on MongoDB Atlas that holds our users and recipes collection.
-Our backend has the basic CRUD routes to manipulate data stored there. etc.
-  - We used mongoose and schemas to make handling database data easier.
-  - Compared to SQL alternatives, MongoDB made it easier to modify and add schema details, allowing us to better handle changing user requirments as the application evolved.
+  - Our database is hosted on MongoDB Atlas, containing our users and recipes collections.
+Our backend supports basic CRUD operations to manage this data efficiently.
+We leveraged Mongoose and defined schemas to simplify database interactions.
+Ultimately, compared to SQL alternatives, MongoDB made it easier to modify and add schema details, allowing us to better handle changing user requirments as the application evolved.

 - Unit 5: Release Engineering
+  - Deployment on Render.com: Our application is deployed on Render.com, leveraging its robust infrastructure for reliable and scalable hosting.
-  - Deployed on Render.com, We have CI/CD pipelines to run tests on every commit and PR to main.
+  - CI/CD Pipelines: We implemented continuous integration and continuous deployment (CI/CD) pipelines that automatically run tests on every commit and pull request to the main branch.
+This ensures that our code remains stable and functional throughout the development process.
-  - Github Actions for our CI/CD workflow integrates well into the tools we were already using and decreases the odds of version-breaking changes getting through, allowing for quicker deployment.
+  - GitHub Actions Integration: For our CI/CD workflow, we used GitHub Actions, which integrates seamlessly with our existing tools.
+This integration helps reduce the likelihood of version-breaking changes by thoroughly testing each update before deployment, facilitating quicker and more confident releases.

 ## Above and Beyond Functionality